goodrouter/goodrouter-rs/README.md

-# GoodRouter, the rust edition
+# Goodrouter, the rust edition

 A good router should: